 ●OCD typically presents with pain in the knee, elbow, or ankle that may begin with a specific injury or can develop over several months in highly active patients.
 The pain is worsened by exercise.
 Crepitus, catching, or locking of the joint may occur during the later stages of OCD, especially if a loose foreign body is present in the joint.
 History and physical examination findings vary by the involved joint.
 (See 'Clinical manifestations' above.)

 ●Patients with suspected OCD should initially undergo plain radiographs of the affected joint.
 OCD lesions consist of a subchondral bony fragment surrounded by a crescent-shaped radiolucency and vary in location depending upon the involved joint (image 1 and image 4 and image 3).
-However, radiographs can be normal, especially in patients with small, compressed fragments.
 (See 'Plain radiographs' above.)

 ●Magnetic resonance imaging (MRI) is suggested for the diagnosis of OCD in patients with normal plain radiographs but persistent symptoms and for grading of lesions in patients with OCD demonstrated on plain radiographs (table 1).
 (See 'Magnetic resonance imaging' above.)

 ●The diagnosis of OCD can frequently be made based upon plain radiographic findings of the characteristic bony fragment (image 2 and image 3 and image 4).
 Suggestive clinical findings include gradually worsening joint pain over several months in active patients or, for OCD of the talus, lingering pain after an ankle inversion injury.
-Bony tenderness over the typical locations (medial femoral condyle, anterolateral elbow, or medial or lateral talar dome), or with advanced disease, popping, catching, or locking of the joint may be elicited.
+Physical findings consist of bony tenderness over the typical locations (medial femoral condyle, anterolateral elbow, or medial or lateral talar dome), or with advanced disease, popping, catching, or locking of the joint.
 (See 'Diagnosis' above.)

 ●Several conditions have clinical features that overlap with OCD.
 Most can be identified by a careful history and physical examination and plain radiographs.
 (See 'Differential diagnosis' above.)